 That’s right, even if you are a breakfast skipper, it’s important to address your nighttime water and nutrient loss.
 And the sooner the better.

 The good news is that whatever your eating style, there’s an energy-boosting breakfast option to help you run your day better.

-1. Breakfast skippers
+1. Breakfast Skippers

-With these 3 simple options, breakfast-skippers can get their energy for the day: by drinking your greens which are packed with iron, having a high protein liquid meal, and having a low-sugar natural energy drink.
+With these 3 simple options, you, my fellow breakfast skipper, can get your energy for the day by either drinking your greens, having a high-protein liquid meal, or having a low-sugar natural energy drink.

 Green juice– You can grab a low-sugar pressed juice like Pressed Juicery Green 4 on the go or stock them in your refrigerator.

-2. Car eaters
+2. Car Eaters

 Granola or Chia seed bowl- with almond milk and berries as toppings, this is a breakfast you can make at work in 2 minutes.